 NOTE 3: The Data Frame Specification can be used to identify the packets of the TN stream if a separate GTP-U tunnel, with a distinct IP address (of the GTP-U F-TEID) is established for the TN stream.

-c) Interface configuration part of the AN-TL and CN-TL for the new TN stream, indicating the ES and interface/port which transfers the new TN stream.
+c) Interface ID of the AN-TL and CN-TL for the new TN stream, indicating the ES interface/port which transfers the new TN stream.

-d) Interface configuration part, indicating the Destination MAC address, Priority Code Point and/or VLAN ID (if the ES interface is VLAN capable) to be used for the new TN stream before it is transmitted via the interface/port of the ES, if stream transformation is supported by the AN-TL/CN-TL and required to be performed at the AN-TL/CN-TL.
+d) Interface configuration part, indicating the Source MAC address, Destination MAC address, Priority Code Point and/or VLAN ID (if the ES interface is VLAN capable) to be used for the new TN stream before it is transmitted via the interface/port of the ES, if stream transformation is required to be performed at the AN-TL/CN-TL.

 e) Interface configuration part and other parameters to enable the Talker to calculate for the interface/port of the ES Gate Control Information, comprising the Time Aware Offset, Interval, and MaxFrameSize parameters of the TN stream, if the SMF/CUC received a TimeAwareOffset from the CNC for the new TN stream.